dmitry-v-vlasov/waggle-api/README.md

 # Kaggle API

-Official API for https://www.kaggle.com, accessible using a command line tool implemented in Python 3.
+Kaggle Waggle API (for https://www.kaggle.com), forked to be used in a Python script primarily.

 [User documentation](docs/README.md)